GoogleCloudPlatform/gradle-appengine-plugin/README.md

 * `appengineDeleteBackend`: Deletes the indicated backend.
 The backend is defined by the project property `backend`.
 * `appengineDownloadApp`: Retrieves the most current version of your application.
 * `appengineDownloadSdk`: Downloads and sets Google App Engine SDK.
+* `appengineEndpointsGetClientLibraries`: Download Endpoints client libraries.
+* `appengineEndpointsInstallClientLibraries`: Install client libraries to the local maven repo
+* `appengineEndpointsGetDiscoveryDocs`: Download Endpoints discovery docs, you should run `appengineExplodeApp with this to ensure the discovery docs are copied into the project after download.
 * `appengineEnhance`: Enhances DataNucleus classes by using byte-code manipulation to make your normal Java classes "persistable".
-* `appengineExplodeWar`: Extends the `war` task to generate WAR file and explodes the artifact into `build/exploded-war`.
+* `appengineExplodeApp`: Extends the `war`/`ear` task to generate WAR/EAR file and explodes the artifact into `build/exploded-app`.
 * `appengineFunctionalTest`: Runs the tests from `functionalTest` source set against a local development server started in daemon mode.
 * `appengineListBackends`: Lists all the backends configured for the app specified in `appengine-web.xml`.
 * `appengineLogs`: Retrieves log data for the application running on App Engine.